Hildebrand Law, P.C. mobile logo

 However, the Arizona law permitting motions to modify states that any support provisions in a divorce decree can be modified “except as to any amount that may have accrued as an arrearage before the date of the notice of the motion … to modify or terminate.”
 Since the back support, in this case, had already accrued, the later court modification could not alter the sum due.

 If you need information on the effect of DCRP pay on alimony in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona alimony attorneys have over 100 years of combined experience successfully representing clients in alimony cases in Arizona.
+Our Arizona alimony attorneys have decades of combined experience successfully representing clients in alimony cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.